SteffenL/VsExt-KeywordSubstitution/readme.md

 The sample below shows all of the available keywords.
 Some keywords have aliases, such as `IncrementInteger`  and `FileSaveCounter` being aliases for `IncrementNumber`.

-Aliases can currently not be customized.
+Aliases can currently not be customized without editing code and rebuilding the extension.

 	$ProjectDir: $
 	$FilePathRootHint: $